Sha-98/Fraudulent-Transactions-Analysis/README.md

-and, the amount received is less than or equal to the amount that is in the receiver's account.
-I found that,

-Number of observations where the amount given is greater than the amount that is in the sender's account:  4079080

-Number of observations where the amount given is greater than the amount that is in the sender's account:  4079080

 After getting these results, for double checking of fraudulent transactions or can say getting one more feature to analyse the transaction being valid or fraud, I checked for error balance in the accounts, and found that

-Percentage of observations with balance errors in the account giving money:  85.0
+*Percentage of observations with balance errors in the account giving money:  85.0*

-Percentage of observations with balance errors in the account receiving money:  74.0
+*Percentage of observations with balance errors in the account receiving money:  74.0*

 And thus, from such outcomes I was able to conclude that
 1. There is erroneous results in the new and old balance accounts for both sender and receiver